-Despite familiarizing myself to my physical surroundings, it still took me a while before I could adjust culturally.
+If familiarizing myself to my physical surroundings was hard, adjusting myself culturally was harder, and took much longer.
 When my biology teacher accused me of plagiarism on my lab report because I spelled the word “color” the canadian way (with a “u”), I was bitterly reminded of the cultural gap that still existed between me and my American peers.
 Other small habits included asking where the “washroom” was, which often resulted in looks of confusion as people attempted to figure out what I meant when I used the Canadian version of the word “restroom”.
-Though these exchanges were seemingly small and insignificant, they constantly reminded me of my status as an outsider.
+Though these exchanges were ostensibly small and insignificant, they constantly reminded me of my status as an outsider.
 However, at this point, I was not the same stubborn and inflexible girl that I was when I first moved to this country.
 No longer hostile to American society, I welcomed the chance to adapt new vocabulary and integrate myself even deeper into a community that I had now grown to accept as mine.
 Of course, I still preserved little pieces of my Canadian identity such as referring to the letter Z as “zed” instead of “zee”; and eventually, I learned how to incorporate American characteristics into my everyday speech and habits without having to discard the Canadian parts of me that will forever stay essential to the composition of my character and personality.

 I used to long and ache for those few days of vacation when my mother and I would be able to go back to Canada.
 However, as time progressed, I found myself sorely missing L.A. during those weekends that we would fly back to visit Vancouver, eager to get back to the friends that I had made and the life that I had built in California.
-Loving a city doesn’t come automatically, it comes by being willing to embrace change and to maintain an open mindset.
+Loving a city doesn’t come automatically, it comes by being willing to embrace change and to maintain an open mind.
 The most important part about where you live is not its physical attractiveness but about the people there whom you come to know and love.

 It wasn’t a singular event or a specific incident, but I believe that the overall experience of living in Los Angeles for the past few years has completely changed my opinion of the city as well as my general mindset toward accepting change and new things.
 When I look up at the sky, I no longer see the dusty and soulless grey expanse that I did before, the bleak and desolate stretch of industrial smog.
 Instead, I see planes heading for LAX, flying in from all over the world.
 I see the golden California sun proudly casting its radiant beams of light down upon the city of angels, the city in which all my friends whom I love so dearly live.
 I know that Los Angeles will not be my final destination in this lifetime, but I also know now that I’ll love wherever I am, as long as I am receptive to change and surrounded by people whom I love and who understand me.
 It’s the small steps along the way that slowly changed me from being close-minded and stubborn to being willing to accept the new and unexpected changes that are such an integral part of life.